Skip to Content

 Austin DWI Penalties

-DWI conviction brings multiple, layering punishments that you will want to defend against.
+DWI conviction brings multiple-layered punishments that you will want to defend against.
 If you are charged with a DWI in Austin, you could face the following penalties:

 First DWI Offense: